Anorexia mirabilis: Notable cases

-Comparing anorexia mirabilis and "anorexia nervosa"
+Comparing anorexia mirabilis and anorexia nervosa

 Anorexia mirabilis has in many ways, both similarities to and clear distinctions from the more modern, well-known "anorexia nervosa".

 In anorexia nervosa, people usually starve themselves to attain a level of thinness, as a way of dealing with sexual or other trauma, undiagnosed mental illness, or as a form of self harm.
 It is also typically, but not always, associated with body image distortion.
 In comparison, anorexia mirabilis was frequently coupled with other ascetic practices, such as lifelong virginity, flagellant behavior, the donning of hairshirts, sleeping on beds of thorns, and other assorted penitential practices.
 It was largely a practice of Catholic women, who were often known as "miraculous maids".

 The anorexia nervosa of the 20th century has historical correlates in the religiously inspired cases of anorexia mirabilis in female saints, such as Catherine of Siena (1347–1380) in whom fasting denoted female holiness or humility and underscored purity.
 The investigation of anorexia nervosa in the 20th century has focused on the psychological, physiological, and various other factors.

 Medieval scholar Caroline Walker Bynum (Holy Feast and Holy Fast: The Religious Significance of Food to Medieval Women, 1988) argues that anorexia mirabilis, rather than misdiagnosed anorexia, was a legitimate form of self-expression, with motives set in contrast to the modern disease paradigm.
 She considers cases such as that of Julian of Norwich and other Christian anchorites, as using fasting as a legitimate means for communing with Christ.

 American social historian Joan Jacobs Brumberg suggests in Fasting Girls: The History of Anorexia Nervosa (1987) that anorexia mirabilis no longer exists, not because the motives of those who starve themselves have changed, but because the paradigms for coding these behaviors have shifted.
 If a young woman were to make the decision to self-starve as a means to communicate with Christ, healthcare professionals would code her as having anorexia nervosa, regardless of her motives.

 Whether or not there is historical continuity between anorexia mirabilis and anorexia nervosa is a subject of debate with both medieval historiographers and the psychiatric community.
 Some have argued that there is historical continuity between the two conditions.
 Others maintain that anorexia mirabilis should be comprehended as a distinct medieval form of female religious piety, within the historical context of such societies.

+Anorexia mirabilis can also be considered a way to become more masculine in a staunchly patriarchal society.
+Female desert fathers were considered more holy than their male counterparts because their strict ascetic diets had stripped them of traditional signals of femininity, such as breasts.
+This can be compared to modern instances of anorexia nervosa among transgender individuals; diagnoses are higher among transgender individuals than cisgender individuals in the modern world.
+Nagata, Ganson and Austin suggest this is due to body dysmorphia.